golang/tools/gopls/README-TODO-Johan.md

 * Rewrite `invertifcondition.go` so it's triggered the same way as `extract.go`
 * Figure out why `go test golang.org/x/tools/gopls/internal/lsp` complains about `invertifcondition/a.go:9:26: pattern if len(os.args) > 2 did not match`
+* Figure out why `go test golang.org/x/tools/gopls/internal/lsp -test.run
+  TestLSP/Modules/SuggestedFix` complains about not getting any code actions.
+  Maybe by looking how `extractionFixes()` is set up in `code_action.go`?
+Run `TestLSP` in a debugger over and over!